mikependon/RepoDB.NET/pages/releases/core.md

 - Removed the `orderBy` and `top` argument in the [Query](/operation/query) method with `primaryKey` argument.
 - Removed the `DbConnection.BatchQuery` method with `primaryKey` argument.
 - Removed the `DbConnection.Count` method with `primaryKey` argument.
-- Removed the `DbConnection.Delete` method without the `where` parameter.
+- Removed the `DbConnection.Delete` method without the `WHERE` parameter.
 - Removed the support on `dynamic` object query tree expressions.

 #### Discontinued